Types of Non-Melanoma Skin Cancer

 Information obtained from the Canadian Cancer Society.

-Bowen’s disease is an early form of squamous cell carcinoma (SCC).
+Is an early form of squamous cell carcinoma (SCC).
 It may be called squamous cell carcinoma in situ.
 Bowen’s disease involves cancer cells in the epidermis or outermost layer of the skin.
 Although it can’t spread to the lymph nodes, Bowen’s disease can spread into the deeper layers of the skin if left untreated.
 When it spreads, it becomes an invasive SCC that then has the potential to spread into the lymph system.

 Risk Factors: